• Call Us On: 0800 279 8889

 flip seat stickAre there places you would like to go but can’t stand for long?
 Do you have a folding seat stick?
 If you don’t have one yet, then why not?
 There is a variety of seat sticks described further on.
 Why not have a read and see if a use for you springs to mind.

 These sticks are not specifically designed with the disabled or older person in mind – they are suitable for anyone male or female of any age and because most of them fold and some of them have a carrying bag and lightweight they are particularly easy to take anywhere you may have in mind.
-Maybe you fancy a day strolling along
+Maybe you fancy a day strolling along the seafront or just walking around the shops.
+Perhaps a trip to a museum or are you going on holiday?

 Read more